lucaguindani/n8n-nodes-bookstack/README.md

 ---
 ## Contributing
+To lunch a local instance, make sure node 18+ is installed, then run the following from the root directory of the project.

+`npm run dev`

+You should be able to connect to `http://localhost:5678`.

-Pull requests welcome.
+Pull requests are welcome.
 For significant changes, open an issue first to discuss scope.
 Run:
 ```bash
 npm install
 npm run lint